$42 | 2 hours | 1.5 miles

 If you do drive, plan to arrive early.
 Paid parking is available throughout Portland, but finding on-street parking can be time consuming and parking at a 2-hour meter means risking a ticket.

 Make parking easy and park in a garage.
-We recommend the Elm Street Parking Garage at 21 Elm Street, which is right around the corner from the starting location.
+I recommend the Elm Street Parking Garage at 21 Elm Street, which is right around the corner from the starting location.

 -

-We want all of our guests to have a fantastic and comfortable time and do our best to offer fully accessible tours.
+I want all of my guests to have a fantastic and comfortable time, so I do my best to offer fully accessible tours.

-For questions about tour accessibility and how we can accommodate your specific needs, call 207-200-5885 or email hi@portlandbythefoot.com.
+For questions about tour accessibility and how I can accommodate your specific needs, call me (Dugan) at 207-200-5885 or email me at hi@portlandbythefoot.com.

 Details about this tour that may be helpful: